-Parents are encouraged not to bring in forgotten homework.
-Generally children will learn responsibility and maturity more quickly if they develop an understanding of consequences and following procedures.
+Parents are encouraged NOT to bring in forgotten homework.
+Generally, children will learn responsibility and maturity more quickly if they develop an understanding of consequences and following procedures.

-For security reasons our school is locked daily at 6:00 p.m.
+For security reasons our school is locked daily immediately following dismissal.
 Parents and students are not permitted to regain access to classrooms after hours.